purinchu/rabornrecord-docker-devenv/README.md

 - In the future this will change so that we have a Dockerfile here to build a more specific image but hey, Agile, right?

+# Launching development environment

+- Use `./start-dev-env` to start the right Docker container with the authentication information that you added earlier (based on the cloud-sdk-docker instructions linked above) already embedded.

 # Author

  - Michael Pyne